Did the Media Tell You the Russians Supported Bernie Sanders - Mueller Report? - California Political Review

 Yet none of the indictments or prosecutions relate to Russian collusion, which was the fundamental charge of the Mueller investigation. “(T)he investigation did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”
 Thus, there was no underlying crime found to support Mueller’s work.
 But the investigation did find that people lied to investigators in the process – including Page, Manafort, Papadopoulos and Flynn, and they have been prosecuted for doing so, even though they did not engage in Russian collusion, according to the Report.
 And some have been prosecuted for unrelated crimes, such as Manafort’s tax returns, bank fraud and failure to register as a foreign agent for Ukraine.

 Russian interference wasn’t just about Trump according to the Mueller Report.
-It started in 2014, well before trump has any serious commitment of running for President in 2016, according to the Report.
+It started in 2014, according to the Report, well before Trump had made any serious commitment of running for President in 2016.
 But those facts don’t serve the Democrat’s narrative.
-It became all abut Trump’s collusion with Putin, and included the false statements of Rachael Maddow at MSNBC referring to the President as a “Russian asset.”
+It became all about Trump’s collusion with Putin, and included the false statements of the likes of Rachel Maddow at MSNBC referring to the President as a “Russian asset.”
 As the collusion allegations spouted relentlessly by Democratic Congressman Adam Schiff and Senator Blumenthal, and echoed constantly in the liberal media, were snuffed in the Mueller report, Trump opponents have now shifted their attacks to “obstruction of justice.”
 They have seized on factual reports about Trump’s reported political responses, sometimes rather irate, to developments during the investigation, as well as the comment in the Report that though the Special Counsel was declining to prosecute Trump or anyone in the White House for “obstruction” of the investigation (which found no underlying crime committed), that the Report did not “exonerate” Trump.

 This statement about “exoneration” is the saddest part of the Mueller Report, not because of its conclusion, but because of its inclusion in the Report.
 In law, the charge of the Special Counsel is to conduct a fact-finding investigation and then do one of two things: either prosecute, or decline to prosecute.
 Mueller declined to prosecute the President on obstruction of justice.
 In fact, the Report accurately states that the White House fully cooperated with the investigators, provided tons of documents as requested, and importantly that Trump did not invoke “executive privilege” as a device to impede the investigation or to deny it access to facts.
 Trump also answered written questions submitted by the Special Counsel, who decided that was enough information, and they did not have to conduct a personal interview with him because they felt they had all the facts they needed to make their final determinations of no collusion, and to decline to prosecute on obstruction.